alana-anderson/frontend-news-list/README.md

 # frontend-news-list
-Frontend developer competency test.
 This will be a function single-page app where the user will retrieve all articles and display in table format.

 ## To build the project
 run the following commands: